What you are paying for when you buy a handcrafted work of art by an artisan?

 -No Mass Production Machinery Involved

 By definition, 'handmade' is literally just that, made by the hands of the artisan or maker.
-The pieces are sawed, carved and shaped without the use of mass produced manufacturing machinery.
+The pieces are individually sawed, carved, shaped and polished using small hand guided power tools and without the use of CNC, laser cutter and mass produced manufacturing machinery.
 A machine can crank out thousands of units per hour, while I can only make one or two picks in the same time.

 In my case, studying luthiery in a specialised technical college, learning to achieve skills and developing a unique know-how that requires years of practice through trial and error.